 - Put minced shallots and garlic in a microwave safe bowl and microwave on high for 2-3 minutes or until the shallots are wilted and starting to turn translucent.
 (You can also cook them in a small skillet if you don’t have a microwave)

-- Add shallot and garlic mixture to a 4-quart or larger crock-pot.
+- Add shallot and garlic mixture to a 4-quart or larger slow cooker.

-- Continue adding tomatoes, chicken broth, old bay seasoning, dill, parsley, pepper & paprika to the crock-pot.
+- Continue adding tomatoes, chicken broth, old bay seasoning, dill, parsley, pepper & paprika to the slow cooker.

-- With a sharp knife cut off the fan part of the very end of the lobsters and add those to the crock-pot.
+- With a sharp knife cut off the fan part of the very end of the lobsters and add those to the slow cooker.

-- Stir, cover and cook on low for 6 hours or 3 hours on high.
+- Stir, cover and cook on LOW for 6 hours or on HIGH for 3 hours.

 - Remove the lobster tail ends and discard.

 - Using a blender or immersion blender puree the soup mixture to your desired chunkiness.
 (I pureed half until smooth and the other half just a light puree.)